rd235/libslirp/README.md

 ## Slirp

-Originally designed to provide PPP/SLIP over terminal lines, slirp is a general purpose TCP-IP emulator widely used by virtual machine hypervisor to provide virtual networking services.
+Originally designed to provide PPP/SLIP over terminal lines, slirp is a general purpose TCP-IP emulator widely used by virtual machine hypervisors to provide virtual networking services.

 Qemu, virtualbox, user-mode linux include slirp to provide the guest os with a virtual network while requiring no configuration nor privileged services on the host.